-For building services or more information, contact the Minneapolis Courthouse Service Desk using the information in the top right box of this page.
+For building services or more information, refer to the contacts above right.
 For other federal government information, contact 1-800-FED-INFO.

-Transportation The courthouse no longer offers public parking.
-Limited metered street parking and two public parking garages are available near the building.
-Both public transportation systems, SouthWest Transit and Metro Transit, have stops within walking distance of the building, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.
+Parking & Transportation Limited metered street parking and two public parking garages are available near the building.
+SouthWest Transit and Metro Transit have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

 - Conference Rooms (2) – Skyway Level (Rm.
 259) and 5th Floor (Rm.
 509)